On the Expressive Power of Sparse Geometric MPNNs: Experiments

-Finally, we check our model's ability to learn regression invariant chemical properties.
-Our task is learning chemical property prediction on three datasets: Drugs \cite{Drugs}, Kraken \cite{Kraken}, and BDE \cite{BDE}.
+\paragraph{Chemical property experiments} Finally, we check our model's ability to learn regression-invariant real-world chemical properties, a critical task in computational chemistry and material science.
+Learning chemical properties accurately is essential for predicting the behaviors of compounds, enabling advancements in drug discovery, material design, and environmental science.
+By effectively capturing these properties, the model demonstrates its potential to assist in solving complex chemical problems, where precise property prediction can reduce experimental costs and guide targeted research.
+As in \citep{baselines}, we compare to the following models: Random Forest \citep{Random_forest}, LSTM \citep{LSTM}, Transformer \citep{Transformer}, GIN \citep{GIN}, GIN+VN \citep{GIN-VN}, ChemProp \citep{ChemProp}, GraphGPS \citep{GraphGPS}, SchNet \citep{SchNet}, DimeNet++ \citep{DimeNet++}, GemNet \citep{gemnet}, PaiNN \citep{painn}, ClofNet \citep{clofnet}, LEFTNet \citep{leftnet}, and Marcel \citep{baselines}.
+Our task is learning chemical property prediction on three datasets: Drugs \citep{Drugs}, Kraken \citep{Kraken}, and BDE \citep{BDE}.
 Drugs are the largest and most challenging dataset, containing 560K samples; BDE is a medium-sized dataset with 80K datasets; and Kraken is the smallest, with 22K samples.
 The baseline model performance, data split, and training procedure are taken from \cite{baselines}.
 In particular, we ran each experiment three times and reported the model's test error with the best validation performance.
-In Table \ref{fig:mean} in the appendix, we report the mean and standard deviation.
+In Table \ref{mean} in the appendix, we report the mean and standard deviation.

-As we see in \autoref{chemical properties}, we show comparable or improved results in all tasks.
+As we see in \autoref{cpe}, we show comparable or improved results in all tasks.
 For example, in BDE, we have an improvement of $78\%$, in Kraken property \emph{burL} $33\%$, and in the property \emph{L} $48\%$.
+Remarkably, our method outperforms competing more complex methods like GemNet, which employs high-order irreducible representations.
+This can be explained by the generic completeness of our method, coupled with results we will show in the appendix \autoref{tab:norms_repeat}, which shows that these datasets have a small number of norm-repetitions, indicating that they are ‘close to generic’ .